mx-pai/A-Mweb/README.md

-this is a wed for maxu
+this is a wed fuben